-Friends of the Mustangs (FOM) is a non-profit organization established in 1982.
+Friends of the Mustangs (FOM) is a non-profit organization established in 1982 in Grand Junction, CO.
 We work alongside the BLM to keep water holes and tanks flowing and clean, mountain trails clear and marked, help with gathers and adoptions, and even provide birth control to mares.
 We have received several awards from the BLM for our volunteer support of the horses and five of our members most recently were nominated for volunteer of the year award.
 We are passionate about protecting and preserving wild horses in our community.
 Click HERE to view a video presentation of the collaboration between Friends of the Mustangs and the BLM.

 Upcoming Events 2016

 NOTE: Click the Upcoming Events tab (at the top of the window) for a full list of events and more detailed information, including workdays (must be a member) and training clinics.

 The Department of Interior awarded Friends of the Mustangs the “Making a Difference Award” for volunteers in Washington D.C. in 2002.